dome9/cloud-bots/README.md

-- Dome9 will scan the accounts on an ongoing basis and send failing rules to SNS
+- Dome9 (CE) will scan the accounts on an ongoing basis and send failing rules to SNS
 - In the rules, if we want to add remediation, we can add in a "remediation flag" into the compliance section so that the SNS event is tagged with what we want to do.
-- Each remediation action that is tagged correlates to a file in the actions folder of the remediation function.
+- Each remediation action that is tagged correlates to a file in the `bots` folder of the remediation function.
 - Lambda reads the message tags and looks for a tag that matches AUTO: <anything>
 - If any of those AUTO tags match a remediation that we have built out, it'll call that action.
 - All of the methods are sending their events to an array called text_output.
 Once the function is finished working, this array is turned into a string and posted to SNS